wuyichen24/software-engineering-abbreviations-acronyms/dictionary/B/BLOB-Binary_Large_Object.md

 ## Name

 ## Overview
-- A collection of binary data stored as a single entity.
+- A collection of binary data stored as a single entity in the database.

 ## Description